openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

   TabContent(){
     Column(){
       Tabs(){
-        //Content on the top navigation bar
+        // Content on the top navigation bar
         ...
       }
     }